Pantone has a ‘Color of the Year’? Why’s that a thing?

 Tiffany Markman

-I’m a copywriter, trainer & speaker, specialising in messaging, brand voice, content strat and creative ideation.
-I’ve worked with 573 brands in 16 countries.
+I’m a multi-award-winning copywriter and speaker, known for my work in messaging, brand voice, content strat and creative ideation.